 The most common wires found in house are thermoplastic high heat-resistant nylon coated wire (THHN) and thermoplastic heat- and moisture-resistant nylon coated wire (THWN).
 These wires are often installed in something called a conduit, which can be either a rigid or a flexible plastic or metal tubing, typically not hidden behind walls.

-Although it may be tempting to buy some wires from Walmart or your local Home Depot and try fix your electrical wiring issues yourself, it is always best to call Art Plumbing, AC & Electric for wiring assistance.
+Although it may be tempting to buy some wires from Walmart or your local Home Depot and try fix your electrical wiring issues yourself, it is always best to call Art Plumbing, Air Conditioning & Electric for wiring assistance.
 Electrical wiring is complicated, and potentially dangerous.
 Don’t risk your safety by DIYing with electricity!